Travel details

 Merkato market

 One of Africa's largest open-air markets, selling everything from livestock to computers.
-If visitors are good at bargaining, they can enjoy a wide selection of Ethiopian crafts and art.
+If visitors are skilled at bargaining, they can enjoy a wide selection of Ethiopian crafts and art.
 (Closed on Sundays)

 [English Guide]